 Food Tour of the Marais

 We suggest a tour with the team from Devour Food Tours if you have some teen foodies.
-They are a family friendly Paris food tour and they will have you returning to all the local, unique places they take you to.
+They are a family-friendly Paris food tour and they will have you returning to all the local, unique places they take you to.

 Paris has a brilliant metro and it is easy to find your way around but you don’t see much travelling through the tunnels under Paris.
-Up on the roads you can see all the sights and plan to go back if you feel that it is a spot for you and your teens to visit.
+Upon the roads, you can see all the neighbourhood sights and plan to go back if you feel that it is a spot for you and your teens to visit.
 See the Latin Quarter, Paris Street Art, Galeries Lafayette, the streets of Saint-Germain.

 Other museums in Paris for teens:

 Visiting museums in Paris with teenagers tip

 Many people do go to the Louvre though as it houses some of the most famous pieces on the planet.
 I think it would be a much easier museum to visit with older kids too.
 Make sure you take the time to organise your tour though so you see all of the artworks and don’t end up missing them.
 You can also ask for an activity at the information desk if your teens in Paris still like that.